userXinos/omv-download-manager/FAQ.md

 Sort of.
 Your credentials are stored in a place where only NAS Download Manager is able to access them, but unencrypted.
 Browsers don't yet support encrypted storage for extensions.
 [Issue #85](https://github.com/seansfkelley/nas-download-manager/issues/85) tracks using that storage if and when it exists.

 Your credentials are only ever transmitted to the host you specify in the settings.
-As of version 0.12.0, only HTTPS is permitted, so your credentials are transmitted encrypted.
+As of version 0.12.0 (originally NAS DM), only HTTPS is permitted, so your credentials are transmitted encrypted.
 You can also uncheck the "Remember Password" checkbox during login to prevent the extension storing your password in the abovementioned extension-only storage.

 NAS Download Manager collects and stores only information you provide, and only enough to perform its job.
 [Read more.](./PRIVACY.md)

-## Why didn't my zip file/archive unzip/extract automatically?

-DSM's "Auto Extract service" feature must be enabled by an admistrator account _and_ the account you use for NAS Download Manager (which does not have to be the same administrator account) has to enable Auto Extract for downloaded files.
-See the [official Synology documentation](https://www.synology.com/en-global/knowledgebase/DSM/help/DownloadStation/auto_unzip) for more details.

-## What's the difference between NAS Download Manager, Synology Download Manager and Synology Download Station?

-This extension was previously known as Synology Download Manager, but has since been renamed to NAS Download Manager.
-There was no change in ownership or development status.

-This extension is not affiliated with the browser extension for Chrome named Synology Download Station.
-It does interact with Synology Download Station, the application on Synology NASes.